 Since moonlight is so faint when compared to sunlight, moonbows can be most easily seen when the Moon is at, or close to full, and ideally when the Moon is lower than about 42 degrees above the horizon under very dark skies, and with sufficient moisture in the atmosphere.
 Since the sky can never be fully dark during a rising or setting full moon, though, moonbows can only be observed for about two or three hours prior to sunrise, or for about two to three hours after sunset.

-In practice, this set of required circumstances makes the formation (and observing) of moonbows much rarer than regular rainbows that are formed by sunlight.
-Nonetheless, at extreme latitudes, moonbows can be observed more frequently during wet or rainy condition in winter, since the higher number of hours of darkness offer longer observing times.
+In practice, this set of required circumstances makes the formation (and observation) of lunar rainbows much rarer than regular rainbows that are formed by sunlight.
+Nonetheless, at extreme latitudes, moonbows can be observed more frequently during wet or rainy conditions in winter, since the higher number of hours of darkness offer longer observing times.

 Where to See Moonbows

 The islands of Hawaii also offer some good opportunities to view moonbows, especially on Hawaii Island.
-Note, however, that although moonbows are relatively common there, they are almost always very faint, meaning that their true nature can only be revealed in long-exposure photographs.
+While moonbows are relatively common there, they are almost always very faint, meaning that their true nature can only be revealed in long-exposure photographs.
 Less favorable locations include the Big Island of Hawaii, and Velasco Lemery Iloilo, in the Philippines.

 Moonbows in History